How to monitor Azure Cache for Redis

 To configure Alert rules for your cache, click Alert rules from the Resource menu.

 For more information about configuring and using Alerts, see Overview of Alerts.

-Activity logs provide insight into the operations that were performed on your Azure Redis Cache instances.
+Activity logs provide insight into the operations that were performed on your Azure Cache for Redis instances.
 It was previously known as "audit logs" or "operational logs".
-Using activity logs, you can determine the "what, who, and when" for any write operations (PUT, POST, DELETE) taken on your Azure Redis Cache instances.
+Using activity logs, you can determine the "what, who, and when" for any write operations (PUT, POST, DELETE) taken on your Azure Cache for Redis instances.